Lucy and the Lake Monster: Production and Reception

 The production filmed in Port Henry, New York and in various locations around Lake Champlain's Bulwagga Bay in July and August, 2022.
 Newspapers in the Lake Champlain region reported the film finished in 2024, and premiered in the Lake Champlain region in September, 2024.
 As of 2025, the film has garnered multiple prizes on the film festival circuit and is streaming on Amazon and Plex.
-The film is internationally distributed, and both the book and the film have won numerous awards.
+The film is internationally distributed, and both the book and the film are award-winners.